Innmind/documentation/docs/getting-started/operating-system/clock.md

 We need to calculate elapsed time, among other cases, when handling heartbeats when dealing with sockets or in tests to make sure some code is executed in a certain amount of time.

 The usual approach is to use a call to `microtime()` at the start and an another at the end and subtract them.
-The problem with this approach is that you can end up with a negative duration.
+The problem with this approach is that you can end up with a negative durations.
 This happens when your machine re-synchronise its clock via the [NTP protocol](https://en.wikipedia.org/wiki/Network_Time_Protocol) and sometimes it can go back in time (1).
 {.annotate}

 1. To avoid this problem the solution is to use a monotonic clock (via the `hrtime()` PHP function).